 Help guides and articles for your catering business.

-By default, Puree sends customer-facing emails (quotes, order confirmations, task notifications) from yourname@notifications.puree.app.
+By default, Puree sends customer-facing emails from yourname@notifications.puree.app.
 With a custom email domain, these emails come from your own domain instead, for example notifications@yourbusiness.com.

 This builds trust with your customers, improves email deliverability, and keeps your brand consistent across all communications.